Actionable Ways to Multiply Engagement in industrial eLearning – Part 2

 Emotionally driven eLearning is more profound and impactful.
 Capturing and harnessing emotions in learning is quite complex.
 Various tools can incite emotions in the learners.

-Acoustic and Sound – A wind chime can elicit emotions of restlessness, the sound of a bell can bring your awareness in the present, your eLearning course can use many sounds well.
+Acoustic and Sound – A wind chime can elicit emotions of restlessness, the sound of a bell can bring your awareness to the present, your eLearning course can use many sounds well.
 A recent study revealed that nonverbal sounds could evoke over 24 emotions in a person.

-Content – Real-life stories, anecdotes, compelling case studies make learning relevant for the audience.
+Content – Real-life stories, anecdotes, and compelling case studies make learning relevant for the audience.
 If a story is interesting, it will make people more emotionally invested in learning.

 eLearning has revolutionized how learners can learn new concepts, knowledge, and skills.
 Regular assessments help you gauge the depth of online learners’ progress.
 Learning assessments help you determine employee proficiency and knowledge mastery.
 There are multiple ways to create interactive reviews.

 You can incorporate the following to create interactive and meaningful assessments,

 - Collaborative projects

 - Problem-solving case studies

 You can also create personalized assessments for different departments and provide supplemental resources to struggling learners.